averdy/obsfit_mitgcm/README.md

 # How to use:

-Follow the steps below to run an example (1-day run with obsfit test file) on pleiades (or modify build options and build scripts for other machines).
+Follow the steps below to run an example on pleiades (or modify build options and build scripts for other machines).

 #obtain MITgcm checkpoint 68w  <br />
 git clone https://github.com/MITgcm/MITgcm.git <br />